raaki274/personclient/README.md

        http://localhost:8060/personclient/

 ### Testing inputs
     Application has three main features, i.
 Add a person through form filling (First name is mandatory here), ii.
 Upload a text file will have multiple person records, file must have totally five fields with comma seperated and can have any number of records and iii.
-View the person by person ID (which is First name) and view all records in         the Person collection, find below the sample inputs,
+View the person by person ID (which is First name) and view all records in the Person collection.
+Find below the sample inputs,

    #### Sample input for form filling
         Fist name:        John
         Last name:        Kelleys
         Age:              36
         Favourite colour: White

    #### Sample flat file (.txt) record format
-   ##### #first_name,surname,age,nationality,favourite_colour
+        #first_name,surname,age,nationality,favourite_colour
         John,Keynes,29,British,red
         Sarah,Robinson,54,,blue
         Rky,Balki,35,Globe,White
         MKaruna,Mvl,96,TN,Yellow

         Note: The field names hashed out above must be removed when uploading the file, make it as siple .txt file

    #### Find person input
         First name: John

-### Thanks for your time spent exploring this!!
+### Thanks for your time spent exploring this, cheers!!